-16TRK BOARD
+16TRK2 BOARD

-This cards contains sixteen loop start C.O. line interface circuits with C.O. disconnect detection.
+This card contains sixteen loop start C.O. line interface circuits with C.O. disconnect detection.
 It also contains the circuitry needed for Caller ID.
-It can be inserted in any universal card slot in either cabinet.
+It can be inserted in any universal card slot in all cabinets.

 TEPRIA DIGITAL TRUNK BOARD